hectordufau/dockerfabricwizard/README.md

 Welcome to DockerFabric Wizard, a tool designed to simplify the automated installation of Hyperledger Fabric using Docker containers.
 This tool is aimed at professionals and students interested in blockchain technology.

 > __Warning__
-This project is under development.
-Not ready for use yet.
+This project is under development, so it is not ready for use yet.
+It is also not an official Hyperledger Fabric tool.

 ## Table of Contents